-Use of ALT1PPS is intended for systems where the station 1PPS coming from an independent external source such as a hydrogen maser.
+- Use of ALT1PPS is intended for systems where the station 1PPS coming from an independent external source such as a hydrogen maser.
 In such a case, the ALT1PPS cannot be guaranteed to be synchronous with CLOCK, which may result in a ±1 CLOCK cycle ambiguity in the setting of the DOT clock.
-This will normally be of little consequence so long as the DOT clock is not subsequently reset, which could cause a timing discontinuity.

-- 2. Strictly speaking, the ALT1PPS signal need only be a single pulse to set the DOT clock, but is typically a repetitive signal at a 1-pps rate.
+This will normally be of little consequence so long as the DOT clock is not subsequently reset, which could cause a timing discontinuity. - 2.
+Strictly speaking, the ALT1PPS signal need only be a single pulse to set the DOT clock, but is typically a repetitive signal at a 1-pps rate.
 Following the setting of the DOT clock, the DOTMON monitor signal generated by the DOT clock is a useful indicator of proper DOT-clock synchronization. - 3.
-Each input bit-stream, $BS_n$ , is sampled by the DIM only once every $2^k$ , k=0,1,2,... periods of CLOCK, where k is set by the operating point in Table 2.
-This sample rate is known as the 'bit-stream information rate' (BSIR).
-This allows, for example, the DAS samplers to always run at $f{CLOCK}$ , even though the BSIR is lower than the DAS sample rate. - 4.
+Each input bit-stream, BS_n , is sampled by the DIM only once every 2^k , k=0,1,2,... periods of CLOCK, where k is determined by the relevant cell value in Table 2.
+This sample rate is known as the 'bit-stream information rate' (f{BSI}).
+This allows, for example, the DAS samplers to always run at f{CLOCK} , even though f{BSI} is lower than the DAS sample rate. - 4.
 The inclusion of PDATA is primarily for future use, particularly for tape copying, where the output of a DOM can be connected directly to the input of a DIM.
 In such a case, the QDATA output from the DOM can dynamically transmit data time to the DIM to automatically update the DOT clock.
 Other uses of PDATA are also possible (see Section 14.2). - 5.
-Any discontinuity or frequency change of CLOCK, other than the allowed variability of $\pm 100$ ppm, will normally require the DIM, including the DOT clock, to be reset.
+Any discontinuity or frequency change of CLOCK, other than the allowed variability of ± 100 ppm, will normally require the DIM, including the DOT clock, to be reset.